Callbacks¶

 This is advanced functionality for customizing the algorithms to specific needs.
-See the how to use callbacks in the examples section and the reference section.
+Using callback functionality may degrade performance.

 The callback functionality in the path based mixed integer programming (path MIP) algorithm offers various callback support.